Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 Flags:

 * `NEW-CITIZEN`: The citizen who sent the command was not previously recognized by the service, but now is.
 This may be due to a `REGISTER` command, or the service may automatically register citizens when they send their first commands.
 * `NEW-LOCATION`: The location specified by the command was not previously recognized by the service, but now is.
 This may be due to a `REGISTER` command, or the service may automatically register locations when they are first mentioned by commands.
+* `NEW-CANDIDATE`: The location specified by the command was not previously a candidate in the current election, but now is.
+This may be due to a `SUGGEST` command, or the service may automatically consider a `VOTE` for an un-suggested location to be an implicit suggestion.

 #### REFUSE